SlashDB/timesheet-demo/README.md

 w.Write([]byte(fmt.Sprintf("User %q was created successfully!", un)))
 ```

-Here we simply make a *POST* request to SlashDB-s /db/timesheet/user.json providing necessary info - no SQL required.
+Here we simply make a *POST* request to SlashDB-s /db/timesheet/user.json
+providing necessary info - no SQL required.

-#### Implementing /app/auth/
+#### /app/auth/
+This little app 'session' relies on the *JWT* token,

-Before we can authenticate we ned to authorize and generate the *JWT* token.
+so we need to authorize and generate that token and send it back to the user.
-This is done at the */app/auth/* endpoint, the *authHandler* handler function,
+This is done at the */app/auth/* endpoint, which is handled by the *authHandler* function.
+The token itself is generated, based on the user input
-user input (received via form data or URL params), and passes the necessary things to *genJWTToken*.
+(received via form data or URL params), in the *genJWTToken* function.

 ```go
 var defaultSecret = []byte("timesheet app secret")